Aren’t we all!

 Reviewing your vision can remind you of what you are building and where you’re going, both now and for the future.

-Your lunch break can be for more than just fueling your body, but you might also consider also using this time to be productive in other ways as well.
+Your lunch break can be for more than just fueling your body, but you might also consider using this time to be productive in other ways as well.
 Consider sneaking in a workout, spending time in nature, or going for a walk; all great ways to improve your afternoon productivity.

 No, this doesn’t mean playing games on your phone or getting lost scrolling through your Facebook feed, it does mean finding and utilizing helpful tools that can help you to perform as efficiently as possible.